prog4biol/pfb2024/pfb.md

 #!/usr/bin/env python3
 import argparse

+parser = argparse.ArgumentParser(
-parser = argparse.ArgumentParser(description="A test program that reads in some number of lines from an input file.
-The output can be screen or an output file")
+    description=("A test program that reads in some number of " "lines from an input file.
+The output can be " "screen or an output file")
+)

 # we want the first argument to be the filename
 parser.add_argument("file", help="path to input fasta filename")

 # second argument will be line number
 # default type is string, need to specify if expecting an int
-parser.add_argument("lines", type=int, help ="how many lines to print")
+parser.add_argument("lines", type=int, help="how many lines to print")

 # optional outfile argument specified with -o or --out
+parser.add_argument(
+    "-o",
+    "--outfile",
-parser.add_argument("-o","--outfile", help = "optional: supply output filename, otherwise write to screen", dest = 'out') args = parser.parse_args()
+    help="optional: supply output filename, otherwise write to screen", dest="out",
+)

+args = parser.parse_args()

 # arguments appear in args
 filename = args.file
 lines = args.lines
 if args.out:
     print("writing output to", args.out)
 ```

 With this module, -h help comes for free. --outfile type arguments are optional unless you write 'required=True' like this

 ```
 parser.add_argument('-f', "-fasta", required=True, help='Output fasta filename', dest='outfile')
 ```

-Here's an example python template that uses several different capabilities of the argparse module.
+Here's an example Python template that uses several different capabilities of the argparse module.